-Exploration costs in the first and second quarter of 2012 were \$800,964 and \$547,148 respectively.
+Exploration costs in the first, second and third quarter of 2012 were \$800,964, \$547,148 and \$793,311 respectively.
 During the first quarter, the Company initiated a geophysics program on the Barsele property and completed its drill program on Las Mesas.
 During the second quarter, the Company completed its initial geophysics program on the Barsele property in preparation for a drill program.
-General operating costs in the first and second quarter amounted to \$279,492 and \$424,695 respectively.
-During the first and second quarter of 2012, the Company recorded interest expense, of \$82,538 and \$87,094 respectively, to reflect amortization of the discount on deferred consideration and foreign exchange loss on deferred consideration, of \$41,629 and \$195,881 respectively, to reflect the impact of changes in the foreign exchange rate between the Canadian dollar and US dollar.
+During the third quarter, the Company initiated the drill program on the Barsele property.
+General operating costs in the first, second and third quarter amounted to \$279,492, \$424,695 and \$352,516 respectively.
+During the first, second and third quarter of 2012, the Company recorded interest expense, of \$82,538, \$87,094 and \$90,383 respectively, to reflect amortization of the discount on deferred consideration and foreign exchange loss on deferred consideration of \$41,629, \$195,881 and \$27,987 respectively, to reflect the impact of changes in the foreign exchange rate between the Canadian dollar and US dollar.